tristanls-tbp/tbp.monty/conf/README.md

 The pretraining configurations are used for running supervised pretraining experiments to generate the models used for follow-on benchmark evaluation experiments.
 These only need to be rerun if a functional change to the way a learning module learns is introduced.
 We keep track of version numbers for these, e.g., `ycb_pretrained_v11`.

+Note that instead of running pretraining, you can also download our pretrained models as outlined in our [getting started guide](https://thousandbrainsproject.readme.io/docs/getting-started#42-download-pretrained-models).

 > [!CAUTION]
 >
 > Ensure that `config.logging.output_dir` for each pretraining experiment is set to where you want the model to be written to.